-Preparing for a competition, through either practicing or studying, is a coping strategy individuals employ before entering a competition.
+Preparing for a competition, through either practicing or studying, may be a coping strategy individuals employ before entering a competition.
 Since competitions, by definition, compare the performance among two or more individuals, they naturally lead to self-evaluation and comparative judgments of self with others - processes that are intimately linked to confidence.
 To the extent that confidence influences how much individuals think they need to prepare in order to win, we may expect to see women preparing more than men, particularly in competitive contexts, which naturally invoke self-other assessments.
 Thus, less confident individuals may prepare more.
 Moreover, they may prepare more in order to reduce the negative feelings caused by low confidence independent of any ambitions to win, since mastery is an important driver of confidence [@Gist1992; @Usher2008].
 There is no theoretical or empirical reason to suspect that women would be less concerned with mastery than men.
 In fact, research suggests that women are just as likely as men to compete when competing against their own past performance, suggesting, at minimum, an equal desire for self-improvement [@Apicella2017a].

 Similarly, given the inherent risk of competitive payment schemes relative to non-competitive payment schemes, it is possible that the aforementioned gender differences in risk attitudes may also lead women to be more likely to cope by preparing before performing in a competition relative to men.
+This would then impose greater opportunity costs on women.

-1.4.3.2 Gender stereotypes as a possible mechanism
+1.4.
+Gender stereotypes and practicing

-A novel prediction deriving from the results showing robust perceptions of gender differences in preparation across all studies in Chapter 1 is that gender differences in preparing may be driven by persistent stereotypes of men and womens’ tendencies to prepare before performance.
+Gender differences in preparation may be driven by stereotypes of men and women’s tendencies to prepare more before performance.

-1.4.3.2.1 Prominence and characteristics of gender stereotypes

 Gender stereotypes derive from observers’ automatic tendency to make correspondent inferences about men and women’s dispositions [@Gilbert1995; @Ross1977; @Jones1967; @Gawronski2004].
-These correspondent inferences have led to prominent gender stereotypes that exist across cultures [@Williams1990; @Williams1982; @Steinmetz2014; @Fiske2017].

 Stereotypes involve prescriptive, proscriptive, and descriptive components [@Prentice2002], where prescriptive and proscriptive stereotypes reflect cognitive representations of the characteristics women and men should and should not have, respectively, while descriptive stereotypes are representations of the typical man and woman [@Burgess1999].

-Gender stereotypes encompass a variety of attributes.
-For instance, there are physical (e.g., women are dainty), cognitive (e.g., men are analytical), and personality-based (e.g., women are nurturing) stereotypes [@Cejka1999; @Deaux1984].
+Gender stereotypes can encompass a variety of attributes including, physical (e.g., women are dainty), cognitive (e.g., men are analytical), and personality-based (e.g., women are nurturing) stereotypes [@Cejka1999; @Deaux1984].

-1.4.3.2.2 Implications of gender stereotypes for behavior

-Importantly, there is evidence that gender stereotypes can affect behavior [INSERT cites].
+Richards et al (in prep) found that not only did women practice more than men, but that participants also correctly predicted that women would practice more than men.
+Across three studies participants were monetarily incentivized to correctly guess which gender would choose to practice.
+Most participants in the three studies (X%, X% and X%) correctly predicted that women would practice more before performance.
+(If you asked other non-incentivized questions about practicing, mention the results here too).
+Gender stereotypes may drive women’s tendency to practice.
+Moreover, to the extent that competitions increase the salience of performance, gender stereotypes regarding which sex is likely to practice more, may be especially pronounced during competitions.
+This, in turn, could lead to greater rates of practicing in women in competitive vs. non-competitive performance settings.
+Indeed, there is evidence that gender stereotypes can affect behavior [INSERT cites].
 For instance, @Coffman2014a show that both men and women are less likely to contribute ideas to a group decision in gender-incongruent decision-making domains (e.g., women contributing ideas to a decision in the domain of sports), even when the group would have made a better decision with their contribution.
 [INSERT other example showing stereotypes affecting behavior].

-Given the extensive evidence that gender stereotypes affect subsequent behavior, we expect that our findings of robust perceptions of gender differences in preparation likely contribute to gender differences in actual preparation behavior.
+Given the evidence that gender stereotypes can lead to gendered behavior, we expect that participants’ perceptions of gender differences in preparation likely contribute to gender differences in actual preparation behavior, especially in competitive settings.

+Importantly, t

 1.5 The current experiment